 10. Use Encrypted Communications

 The most sensitive data and communications can be secured from unauthorized access via the use of encryption.
-Data files and emails can be treated with simple encryption, although more sensitive communications and data should be sent via stronger end-to-end encryption, such as that used by Wickr Pro.
+Data files and emails can be treated with simple encryption, although more sensitive communications and data should be sent via stronger end-to-end encryption, such as that used by AWS Wickr.
 With end-to-end encryption, only the sender and recipient can decrypt the data – anyone intercepting the message midstream can’t view or otherwise access the encrypted data.

-Choose Wickr Pro for Secure Encrypted Communications
+Choose AWS Wickr for Secure Encrypted Communications